Khaulat/khaulat.github.io/_posts/2020-07-14-Deep Q-Networks(DQN).md

 A modified version of Deep Q-Networks was used for learning - Double DQN(DDQN) algorithms.
 Unlike the DQN algorithm that focus on selecting the actions that maximizes the values, which leads to an estimation that is not robust, DDQN solves this problem of over estimation of action-values.
 It proposes a solution that works well in practice by using different parameters for selecting actions and evaluation.

-The task is designed to be episiodic - terminates after a given number of episodes.
+The task is designed to be episodic - terminates after a given number of episodes.
 The agent was trained for a maximum of 2000 episodes or until the environment was solved.
-Each of the episodes with 2000 time-steps.
-It stores its experience from each timestep in  replay buffer.
+Each of the episodes made up of 2000 time-steps.
+It stores its experience from each timestep in a replay buffer.
 This experience is a combination of the current state and chosen action, as well as the resulting reward and next state of the environment.
-The agent interacts with the environment accrding to an E-greedy policy which allows it to select other actions asides those that maximize the action-value.
+The agent interacts with the environment according to an e-greedy policy which allows it to select other actions asides those that maximize the action-value.
 This allows the agent to learn more about the environment by exploring.
 Parameters used to store and sample from the replay buffer include;

 - **'BUFFER_SIZE'** '10^5' - This is the size of the replay buffer.
 Specifies how much experiences should be stored.
 - **'BATCH_SIZE'** '32' - The amount of experiences we take from the replay buffer at a time to train the agent.